 Anyone who has lost a loved one knows that last impressions make a powerful impact.
 We remember people as we last saw them.
 The last glimpse the disciples had of Jesus was with His hands raised to bless them: “While he blessed them, he parted from them and was carried up into heaven” (Luke 24:51).

-But Christ also has a continuing work.
-As He sits at the right hand of the Father, He continues what He was doing when the Father took Him up into the cloud, pouring out blessing on His people.
+But Jesus also has a continuing work.
+As He sits at the right hand of the Father, He continues what He was doing when He ascended, pouring out His blessing on His people.
 “He always lives to make intercession” for us (Hebrews 7:25), and this work will go on until He returns.

 The Promise of His Presence